rileyeaton-ubc/rileyeaton-resume/README.md

-# resume
+# Riley Eaton's Personal Resume

-My personal resume
+This repository is meant to store/serve my personal resume